eemmyy23/odom_covariance/README.md

-This package is useful for rewriting the covariance matrix.

-Example of launcher file
+This package is useful for testing IMU performances Example of launcher file

 	<launch>